Sheshiyer/wiki-heyzackai/00-foundation/zack-ai-product-guardrails.md

 ### **Primary Brand Messages**

 1. **"Intelligent Learning, Beautiful Design"** - Premium positioning
-2. **"Privacy-First AI for Families"** - Trust and safety leadership
+2. **"Privacy and Safety Controls for Families"** - Trust and safety leadership
 3. **"Measurable Learning Outcomes"** - Educational effectiveness
 4. **"Grows With Your Child"** - Long-term value proposition
 5. **"The Future of Family AI"** - Innovation leadership

 ### **Hero Message**

-*"The AI companion that helps your child learn, grow, and thrive—with complete privacy protection."*
+*"The AI companion that helps your child learn, grow, and thrive—with privacy and safety you control."*

 ### **Supporting Messaging Pillars**